 Prior to national lockdowns many were expecting the Australian housing market to correct anywhere from 10% to 30%.
 Moving forward a mere nine months and record low interest rates, home loan holidays and working from home have led to a remarkable resilience.
 With consumer confidence now at record highs, coupled with forecast low interest rates, stamp duty reforms (in NSW and Victoria) and talk of vaccines, all indications are that house prices across the nation are on the rise again.

-After several years of decreasing investor appetite, the November 2020 ABS statistics show a significant uptick in investor loan commitments in all states except Victoria (see chart below).
-Whilst it is clear many believe now is the right time to be investing in property, a common question asked is whether units/townhouses or free-standing houses provide the best investment opportunities.
+After several years of decreasing investor appetite, the October 2020 ABS statistics show a significant uptick in investor loan commitments in all states except Victoria (see chart below).
+Whilst it is clear many believe now is the right time to be investing in property, a common question is asked is whether units/townhouses or free-standing houses provide the best investment opportunities.
 You will not be surprised to learn that there is no definitive answer so below we consider the advantages and disadvantages of each.

 Units and townhouses